junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/Docker/README.md

 The registration pipeline includes the following steps:
 1. **Reorientation**: Align the input images (moving and fixed) with a standard template image.
+2. **N4 Bias Field Correction**: Apply N4 bias field correction to the input images using [ANTsPy](https://github.com/ANTsX/ANTsPy).
-2. **Intensity Normalization**: Scale the intensity values of the input images to the range `[0, 1]`.
+3. **Intensity Normalization**: Scale the intensity values of the input images to the range `[0, 1]` using [intensity-normalization](https://github.com/jcreinhold/intensity-normalization/tree/master) tool.
-3. **Resampling**: Adjust the voxel sizes of the input images to match the template image's dimensions (`1mm x 1mm x 1mm`).
+4. **Resampling**: Adjust the voxel sizes of the input images to match the template image's dimensions (`1mm x 1mm x 1mm`).
-4. **Affine Pre-alignment**: Perform affine alignment of the input images to the template using [ANTsPy](https://github.com/ANTsX/ANTsPy).
+5. **Affine Pre-alignment**: Perform affine alignment of the input images to the template using [ANTsPy](https://github.com/ANTsX/ANTsPy).
-5. **Deformable Registration**: Warp the moving image to the fixed image using [TransMorph](https://www.sciencedirect.com/science/article/pii/S1361841522002432)'s deformable registration.
+6. **Deformable Registration**: Warp the moving image to the fixed image using [TransMorph](https://www.sciencedirect.com/science/article/pii/S1361841522002432)'s deformable registration.
-6. **Post-processing (Optional)**: Resample and reorient the results back to the original spaces of the moving or fixed images, as needed.
+7. **Post-processing (Optional)**: Resample and reorient the results back to the original spaces of the moving or fixed images, as needed.

 ## Instructions on Running the Docker Image
 To use the TransMorph Docker image, start by pulling it from Docker Hub: